 affect, effect

-The effect of the increased oil prices has been devastating on our economy.
+The effect of the increased oil prices has been devastating on

 The increased oil prices have affected our economy drastically.